WCU Professional Development Resources

 Provides faculty and staff resources related to the Family Educational Rights and Privacy Act of 1974 (FERPA) including print resources, online trainings, and instructions and resources for reporting FERPA student data incidents.

-This site offers a robust portfolio focused on student learning, satisfaction, retention, and success through co-curricular programs and services.
+Student Affairs assessment offers a robust portfolio focused on student learning, satisfaction, retention, and success through co-curricular programs and services.
 Find various uses of technology, types of assessment, training and resources, and professional organizations that will help you in assessing your department.

 Faculty and staff enjoy the same resources available to students including access to databases, journals, books, digital collections, and research support.